simbav911/dart-naujas-btcz.rock/content/roadmap/2025-04-24-modern-explorer.md

 - **Economic Analysis**: Better understanding of BitcoinZ's economic landscape

 ## Current Status
-Final testing phase with 98% completion.
-The explorer is functional and provides all core features, with final optimizations and bug fixes currently being implemented.
+Fully completed and deployed.
+The explorer is now available at [https://explorer.getbtcz.com/](https://explorer.getbtcz.com/) with all features implemented and optimized.

-Launch Date: Expected May 2025
+Launch Date: May 2025
-Status: 98% Complete - Testing Now
+Status: 100% Complete - Live

 This achievement highlights the dedication of the BitcoinZ development team and their ability to deliver sophisticated blockchain tools that rival those of much larger cryptocurrency projects.